 This chapter describes the formal requirements for publishing and maintaining a W3C Recommendation or Note.

 Typically a series of Working Drafts are published, each of which refines a document under development to complete the scope of work envisioned by a Working Group's charter.
 For a technical specification, once review suggests the Working Group has met their requirements satisfactorily for a new standard, there is a Candidate Recommendation phase.
 This allows the entire W3C membership to provide feedback on whether the specification should become a W3C Recommendation, while the Working Group formally collects implementation experience to demonstrate that the specification works in practice.
 The next phase is a Proposed Recommendation, to finalize the review of W3C Members.
-If W3C member review agrees that a specification should be a Standard, W3C publishes it as a Recommendation.
+If the Director determines that W3C member review supports a specification becoming a standard, W3C publishes it as a Recommendation.

 Groups may also publish documents as W3C Notes, typically either to document information other than technical specifications, such as use cases motivating a specification and best practices for its use, or to clarify the status of work that is abandoned.